MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 * Modification requests by user prior to confirmation of the action must be honored.

-* Highly consequential tasks such as, bulk delete must not be supported. [*Suggested Fix*]
+* Highly consequential tasks such as, bulk delete must not be supported. [*Good-to-fix*]

 ## Instructions-only Copilots must not be supported